efroemling/ballistica/src/ballistica/plus/README.md

 # Plus Feature Set

-Bits of the engine related to accounts and cloud functionality.
-In prefab builds the compiled code for this feature set is contained in the pre-compiled static ballisticaplus library.
-The plus feature set can also be removed from spinoff projects if desired to remove the need for that library.
+Bits of the engine related to things like Ballistica accounts and cloud functionality.
+Due to its sensitive nature, source code to this part of the engine is not available publicly.
+It is instead distributed as precompiled static libraries which can be linked in with the rest of the open sourced engine.
+The Plus feature can be removed from spinoff projects in order to create a 100% open-source project.